usbarmory/armory-drive/README.md

 =====================================

-F-Secure provides [binary releases](https://github.com/f-secure-foundry/armory-drive/releases) for the Amory Drive firmware.
+F-Secure provides [binary releases](https://github.com/f-secure-foundry/armory-drive/releases) for the Armory Drive firmware.

 The binary release includes the `armory-drive-installer` to guide through initial installation of such releases and Secure Boot activation.